Three Brothers (1981 film)

-Three Brothers (Tre fratelli) is a 1981 Italian film based on a work by Andrei Platonov.
+Three Brothers (Tre fratelli) is a 1981 Italian film based on a work by Russian author Andrei Platonov.
 It was directed by Francesco Rosi and stars Philippe Noiret, Vittorio Mezzogiorno, Michele Placido and Charles Vanel.

 The film won the Boston Society of Film Critics award for Best Foreign Film, and the Nastro d'Argento for Best Director and Actor.
 It received a nomination for an Academy Award for Best Foreign Language Film.
 It was screened out of competition at the 1981 Cannes Film Festival.

 Plot

-An elderly woman, the matriarch of an Italian family, passes away in a farmhouse in southern Italy.
-Donato, her husband, summons their three adult kids from the cities where they now reside, each of whom is dealing with challenging personal issues, back to their farmhouse.
-Raffaele, one of their sons and a judge in Rome, is thinking about preside over a terrorism case where he would be at risk of being assassinated.
-In order to pursue his desire of assisting troubled youths, another son, Rocco, who resides in Naples, is devout and works as a counselor in a boys' penal facility.
-Nicola, the third son, resides in Turin and works as a militant factory worker engaged in a labor conflict while juggling a broken marriage.Each of the men deals with his grief in his own unique way while simultaneously battling other emotional problems.
-The sons reflect on the past and daydream about the future: Raffaele visualizes his demise, Rocco dreams of rescuing Naples' youth from crime, drugs, and corruption, and Nicola sees himself hugging his estranged wife.
-While grieving together, the elderly man and his tiny granddaughter, Nicola's child, explore the farm's rhythms.
+An elderly woman, the matriarch of an Italian family, dies on a farm in Southern Italy.
+Her husband, Donato, summons their three adult children from the cities where they now reside, bringing them back to the farm where each grapples with challenging personal dilemmas.
+Raffaele, one of the sons and a judge in Rome, contemplates presiding over a terrorism trial, exposing himself to the danger of an attack.
+Another son, Rocco, resides in Naples, devout and working as an educator in a youth detention center, driven by his desire to assist troubled youth.
+Nicola, the third son, lives in Turin and works as a militant factory worker embroiled in a labor dispute while navigating a troubled marriage.

+Each man copes with his grief in his unique manner while simultaneously confronting other emotional hurdles.
+The sons reflect on the past and envision the future; Raffaele grapples with visions of his downfall, Rocco dreams of rescuing Naples' youth from crime, drugs, and corruption, and Nicola seeks solace in the embrace of his estranged wife.
+As they collectively mourn, Donato and his young granddaughter, Nicola's child, delve into the rhythms of farm life.